From Question to Exploration: Test-Time Adaptation in Semantic Segmentation?: Preliminaries

-\textbf{Classic TTA strategies}.
-In this paper, our primary objective is to uncover the unique challenges posed by segmentation TTA and investigate whether classic TTA strategies can effectively address them.
-To achieve this, we delve into several well-established strategies, including batch norm updating~\citep{zhao2023delta}, teacher-student scheme~\citep{wang2022continual}, and pseudo labeling~\citep{zhang2023adanpc}, all of which have demonstrated effectiveness in classification TTA.
+In this paper, our primary objective is to uncover the unique challenges posed by segmentation TTA under classic strategies and provide some inspirational solutions.
+To achieve that purpose, we delve into several well-established strategies, including normalization updating~\cite{zhao2023delta}, teacher-student (TS) scheme~\cite{wang2022continual}, test-time augmentation (Aug)~\cite{lyzhov2020greedy}, and pseudo labeling (PL)~\cite{zhang2023adanpc}, all of which have demonstrated their effectiveness in classification TTA.